convissor/ubuntu_laptop_installation/readme.md

 Configuration
 =============

-Once Ubuntu is installed, it is time to configure the system for and install desirable utilities.
+Once Ubuntu is installed, it is time to configure the system and install additional programs.

 Fire up a terminal session.
 Here are two possible ways: